marlonrichert/zsh-hist/README.md

   reply  an associative array of history (index, entry) tuples

 Options (can be combined):
   -f  force:       never ask for confirmation
-  -i  force:  always ask for confirmation
+  -i  interactive: always ask for confirmation
   -s  silent:      do not print anything
-By default, hist asks for confirmation when operating on multiple history entries only.
+By default, hist asks for confirmation only when operating on multiple history entries.

-Actions (required; mutually exclusive): d  delete: remove from history e  edit:   remove from history, then modify & append as new f  fix:    remove from history, then load into buffer l  list:   look, but do not touch r  reload: re-initialize local history from file u  undo:   roll back to before last action in same session
+Actions (required; mutually exclusive): d  delete: remove from history e  edit:   remove from history, then modify & append as new f  fix:    remove from history, then load into buffer g  get:    load into buffer l  list:   look, but do not touch r  reload: re-initialize local history from file u  undo:   roll back to before last action in same session